Solomon1533/1dgk.github.io/misc.md

 - Technofeudalism by Yanis Varoufakis

 **To-read** (max 10):
+- A Very Punchable Face by Colin Jost
 - The History of the Third Reich series by Richard J. Evans
 - The Power of Habit by Charles Duhigg
 - Cyber Mercenaries by Tim Mauer